 Learning together, rooted in God, pupils at St Lawrence Church of England Primary School are easy to distinguish by the personal qualities they present.
-They are happy, confident, articulate children with a love of learning, who recognise and celebrate their own individuality and that of other members of our community.
+They are happy, confident, articulate children with a love of learning and a sense of service, who recognise and celebrate their own individuality and that of other members of our community.
 They are generous, kind and welcoming; they are forgiving and understand justice.
 With God by their side, they face the world with resilience, integrity and joy.